ruohnanE/SecureAsk/README.md

-# SecureAsk
+# Catchers
-SecureAsk: An open-source RAG-based AI tool providing secure, accurate answers from your uploaded documents with privacy in mind.
+Catchers: An open-source RAG-based AI tool providing answers from your uploaded documents.

-# SecureAsk: An Open-Source RAG-Based Q&A App
+# Catchers: An Open-Source RAG-Based Q&A App

-**SecureAsk** is an open-source Retrieval-Augmented Generation (RAG) app designed to answer questions based on uploaded documents securely and efficiently.
-Whether you’re handling customer queries, analyzing project data, or simplifying document-based insights, SecureAsk ensures your data remains private and your answers precise.
+**Catchers** is an open-source Retrieval-Augmented Generation (RAG) app designed to answer questions based on uploaded documents.
+Whether you’re handling customer queries, analyzing project data, or simplifying document-based insights, Catchers can help.

 ## Features

-- **Document-Based Q&A**: Upload `.txt` files, and SecureAsk provides accurate answers derived from your data.
+- **Document-Based Q&A**: Upload `.txt` files, and Catchers provides answers derived from your data.
-- **Advanced AI Models**: Combines HuggingFace embeddings and GPT-2 for robust document understanding and response generation.
+- **Advanced AI Models**: Combines HuggingFace embeddings and GPT for document understanding and response generation.
 - **Open-Source and Free**: Designed to be accessible and customizable for everyone.
-- **Privacy First**: Your uploaded data stays local, ensuring security and confidentiality.
+- **Privacy**: Your uploaded data stays local.

 ## Included Example Document

 A sample document, `emailExample.txt`, is provided to help you test the app's functionality.
-It contains mock data to demonstrate how SecureAsk can handle inquiries and generate responses.
+It contains mock data to demonstrate how Catchers can handle inquiries and generate responses.

 ## Getting Started